crypto-org-chain/nft-webtool/README.md

 Note: Only `Croeseid-3 Testnet` is supported.

-An deployed version is availabe at https://automatic-enigma-d41a97d9.pages.github.io/
+A deployed version is availabe at https://automatic-enigma-d41a97d9.pages.github.io/
 ### Pre-requisites:

 - Browser with [Keplr Wallet Browser Extension](https://wallet.keplr.app/)